India's biggest-ever IPO Paytm slumps on market debut

 Founder Vijay Shekhar Sharma, once named as India's youngest billionaire, wiped away tears from his eyes when the national anthem was played at the opening ceremony before trading began on the Bombay Stock Exchange.

-The words of the song include the phrase "Bharat bhagya vidhata" -- "the one who will define the fortune of this country" -- and he said Paytm has "actually done that".
+Referring to the phrase "Bharat bhagya vidhata" -- "the one who will define the fortune of this country" -- he said Paytm has "actually done that".

-But the company tanked more than 25 percent from its IPO prices of 2,150 rupees within minutes of its open.
+But the company's shares tanked more than 25 percent from their IPO price of 2,150 rupees within minutes of the open, before recovering slightly.

+"There is a lot of euphoria for the digital space and that seems to now be subsiding," said SMC Global Securities analyst Saurabh Jain.

+"These companies are coming out with IPOs at scorching valuations and it's anybody's guess what valuations are correct," he told AFP.

-Sharma -- a schoolteacher's son who says he learned English by listening to rock music -- retains a 14 percent stake in the business, worth $2.4 billion at the IPO price but around $500 million less by mid-morning.
+Sharma -- a schoolteacher's son who says he learned English by listening to rock music -- retains a 14 percent stake in the business, worth $2.4 billion at the IPO price but approximately $420 million less by lunchtime.

 Other shareholders include Chinese tycoon Jack Ma's Alibaba group and associate Ant Financial, along with Japan's SoftBank and Warren Buffett's Berkshire Hathaway.